LuisPeregrinaPSL/C4C2020/README.md

 **Benefits**
 -	Motivate people to stay at home
 -	Help people to get some fun and track their time while staying home
--	Quick insights about the results of measures implemented for Stay at home initiatives
+-	Quick insights about the results of measures implemented for Stay at Home initiatives
 -	Help government to optimize resources utilization